Password Cracking: The Effect of Hash Function Bias on the Average Guesswork: Introduction

-In this work we derive the average guesswork for passwords cracking in both online and offline attacks.
-Guesswork is the number of attempts required to guess a secret.
-The guesswork is a random variable whose probability mass function depends on the statistical profile according to which a secret is chosen, along with the strategy used for guessing.
+For brute force attacks, a meaningful measure of the level of security is guesswork.
+Guesswork is the number of attempts required to successfully guess a secret.
+The guesswork is a random variable whose probability mass function depends on the statistical profile according to which a secret is chosen (e.g., when there is bias in terms of the way the secret is drawn at random) along with the strategy used for guessing.
 It was first introduced and analyzed by Massey \cite{Messy1994} who lower bounded the average guesswork by the Shannon entropy.
-Arikan showed that the rate at which any moment of the guesswork increases is actually equal to the Renyi entropy \cite{Arikan_Ineq_Guessing}, and is larger than the Shannon entropy unless the secret is uniformly distributed in which case both are equal.
-Guesswork has been analyzed in many other scenarios such as guessing up to a certain level of distortion \cite{MerhavArikanDist}, guessing under source uncertainty with and without side information \cite{Sunderesan07}, \cite{SunderesanGuessSourceUncertaintySideInfo}, using guesswork to lower bound the complexity of sequential decoding \cite{Arikan_Ineq_Guessing}, guesswork for Markov chains \cite{MaloneGuessworkandEntropy}, guesswork for multi-user systems \cite{Duffy15} as well as guesswork for the Shannon cipher system \cite{MerhavArikanShannonCipher}.
+Arikan showed that the rate at which any moment of the guesswork increases is actually equal to the R\'{e}nyi entropy \cite{Arikan_Ineq_Guessing}, and is larger than the Shannon entropy unless the secret is uniformly distributed in which case both are equal.
+Guesswork has been analyzed in many other scenarios such as guessing up to a certain level of distortion \cite{MerhavArikanDist}, guessing under source uncertainty with and without side information \cite{Sunderesan07}, \cite{SunderesanGuessSourceUncertaintySideInfo}, using guesswork to lower bound the complexity of sequential decoding \cite{Arikan_Ineq_Guessing}, guesswork for Markov chains \cite{MaloneGuessworkandEntropy}, guesswork under a certain probability of failure of the attack \cite{YonaForensicsPUFS}, guesswork for the Shannon cipher system \cite{MerhavArikanShannonCipher} as well as other applications in security \cite{ShayevitzBurinReducingGuesswork}, \cite{Duffy15}, \cite{SassonVerduGuesswork}, \cite{ShayevitzGuessworkUnreliableOracle}, \cite{ShayevitzGuessingBooleanFUnctions}, \cite{YonaDiggaviISITGuesswork}, \cite{BeiramiMedardGeometricPerspectiveGuesswork}, \cite{MerhavCohenUniversalRandomizedGuessing}.
+As far as we know there has been no systematic study of guesswork for hash functions.